manikandan-e/document/multi-host-postcode-gerrit.md

 ## phosphor-host-postd

 **Host discovery**
  This feature adds to detect, when the hot plug-able host connected in the slot.
-    Postcode D-bus interface needs to be created based on host present discovery (Host state /xyz/openbmc_project/state/hostX(1,2,3.N) D-bus interface ).
+Postcode D-bus interface needs to be created based on host present discovery (Host state /xyz/openbmc_project/state/hostX(1,2,3.N) D-bus interface).

- - Create, register and add dbus connection for "/xyz/openbmc_project/hostX(1,2,3.N)/state/boot/raw" based on
  Host discovery as mentioned above.
  - Read each hosts postcode from Platform Specific OEM ServicesIPMI OEM handler(fb-ipmi-oem, intel-ipmi-oem,etc).